 home | galleries > pre-columbian > colonial > shipibo > african > asian > classical > pacific rim | restoration services | display stands | about | contact

-Custom Display Stands and MountingSafe and proper display of artifacts is an important factor in any collection.
-As a service to my clients I now offer custom made, high-quality display stands made from welded steel.
+Custom Display Stands and MountingSafe and proper display of art and artifacts is an important factor in any collection.
+In addition to artifact restoration and conservation I now offer custom made, high-quality display stands made from welded steel.
 Each display stand will be custom fabricated to perfectly fit individual artifacts and show them at their best.

 All custom display stands are fabricated with heavy 1/4 inch thick steel base plates.
 Base plate width and length dimensions and other support structures (armatures) will be determined based on the weight and size of the item being mounted.
 Display stands will be sized and constructed proportionally and designed to be as visually appealing and discreet as possible.
 The stands are finished with a primer coating and multiple layers of matte (flat) black top coats for a durable finish.
 When possible and appropriate, rubber end-caps will be added to the tips of the supports to better protect the item being displayed.
 Felt pads are added to the bottom of the base plate.